 Selma Dabbagh is a British Palestinian writer of fiction whose debut novel Out of It (Bloomsbury) was a Guardian Book of the Year.
 Dabbagh’s BBC R4 play The Brick was nominated for the Imison Award, and her writing has been published in Granta and Wasafiri, and translated into several languages.

 ‘Fierce, captivating, revolutionary.
-A dazzling collection that will win hearts and change minds.’
+A dazzling collection.’
 Elif Shafak

 ‘These voices are furious, witty, outrageous, tender and entranced.
 This collection offers much delightful entertainment and fresh perspectives on women and sex in the Middle East.’
 Marina Warner